-This is a KBA to demonstrate how to configure the mapping of additonal custom columns to a connector file in LMS.
+This KBA is to demonstrate how to configure the mapping of additional custom columns to a connector file in LMS.

 When we talk about mapping new custom columns to a connector file we are simply saying that we want to add additional column/header fields to our input file to reflect custom columns that have already been created in the LMS UI and are not already defined in the Connectors Workbook.